 This is the case for several guys I am currently counseling.
-In fact, at any given time there are a handful of guys with marriage problems I'm treating who's wives really do seem to hate them.
+In fact, at any given time there are a handful of guys with marriage problems I'm treating whose wives really do seem to hate them.

 What My Wife Hates Me Looks Like

-I want to know why every time me & my wife argue she tells me how much she hates me cuz I got her pregnant & she always bring up my past relationship I had." -Eduardo
+I want to know why every time me & my wife argue she tells me how much she hates me cuz I got her pregnant she always bring up my past relationship I had." -Eduardo

-It's not surprising that one situation where this feeling often arises is when a man has cheated and his wife hates him for what he's done to her and their marriage.
+It's not surprising that one situation where this feeling often arises is when a man has cheated, and his wife hates him for what he's done to her and their marriage.

 Ethan recently told me, "She hates me touching her."
-For many men this is especially challenging to deal with because sex is really an important part of a relationship for most men.
+For many men this is especially challenging to deal with because sex is a really important part of a relationship for most men.

-Terrence was recently told by his wife that "our marriage is over" if he went to a barbeque that his sister was going to be at.
+Terrence was recently told by his wife that "our marriage is over" if he went to a barbecue that his sister was going to be at.
 His wife hates his sister because of some things in the past and her anger gets directed at him.
 She hates him though too.

 Here's another husband who believes his wife hates him:

 My wife wants to move out.
 She says I never let her breathe over the years 16 together.
 I have been too controlling and never let her be her own person, which I admit fully.
 I never have been the one for change.
 I've always thought and been scared of it and have to be pushed.
 We have a lovely house that was left to me that she says that doesn't feel like her home.
 It's not hers she says, it's yours, but no matter what I say she thinks the same.
-She says she don't love me anymore.
+She says she doesn't love me anymore.
 I've chipped away at that.
 She resents me so much and probably hates me.
 We haven't been intimate for 6 months." -Grant

 If you can relate to Grant you're probably asking yourself...

-Okay, so you think, "my wife hates me," but why?
+Okay, so you think, "My wife hates me," but why?
 Is the problem you or is it her?
 That's a tough question - it's probably a little bit of both.